 Note: 'MW, relative' means the annual loads for the profile have been scaled so they add up to one.
 This is an appropriate representation, as it is the relative shape of the profile (rather than the absolute size) that determines wholesale energy costs.
-Source: ACIL Allen, Estimated Energy Costs, draft report prepared for the QCA, February 2022.
+Source: ACIL's analysis of data from AEMO.